Shawn-Son/Classification_and_Calibration_of_Dysarthric_Speech/README.md

 ## 🧑‍💻 What I Learned & Future Work

-Through this project, I (Minhyuk Son) gained extensive experience in:
+Through this project, I (Minhyeok Son) gained extensive experience in:
 - Building and automating end-to-end deep learning pipelines for real-world healthcare data.
 - Applying advanced model calibration techniques to improve clinical trust in machine learning predictions.
 - Experimenting with ensemble and knowledge distillation methods for both performance and efficiency.